MicrosoftLearning/dp-420-cosmos-db-dev/instructions/00-update-resource-providers.md

 1. Select your Azure subscription.

-    > &#128221; If you have multiple subscriptions, select the one you created by redeeming your Azure Pass.

 1. In the blade for your subscription, in the **Settings** section, select **Resource providers**.

 1. In the list of resource providers, ensure the following providers are registered: